emacadie/scheme-apps/tutorials/simply.scheme/README.md

 https://github.com/pongsh/simply-scheme-exercises
 (Neither have the answer to the "hotshot" question in 4.8)

+My solutions are intermingled with notes that I take along the way.

 To use in Racket:
 If not installed: raco pkg install simply-scheme
 http://docs.racket-lang.org/manual@simply-scheme/index.html